oasis-tcs/csaf/csaf_2.0/prose/csaf-v2-editor-draft.md

 > Later versions of CSAF migth add, modify or delete possible value.
 Therefore, this sizes should not be implemented as fixed limits.

-It seems to be save to assume that the length of each value is not greater than 50.
-This applies for:
+It seems to be safe to assume that the length of each value is not greater than 50.
+This applies to:

 * `/document/csaf_version`
 * `/document/distribution/tlp/label`